ucsb-cs148-w25/pj12-closettracker/team/sprint1/lab01.md

 # Scribed Discussion:

-Sophia: haven’t completed anything since last class.
-I’m planning to add more things to the kanban board by Wednesday.
+Sophia: haven't completed anything since last class.
+I'm planning to add more things to the kanban board by Wednesday.
 No current roadblocks.

 Gen: Got hello world approved, planning on adding more to Kanban for brainstorm.
 No blockers